zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

 Azure Kubernetes Service on Azure Stack HCI is an implementation of AKS on-premises using hyperconverged infrastructure operating system that is delivered as an Azure service.

 This guide will not provide instructions on how to deploy and set up Azure Stack HCI and it assumes you already have a configured cluster.
-The commands described in this guide should be ran on the management computer or in a host server in a cluster.
+The commands described in this guide should be run on the management computer or in a host server in a cluster.

 ## Prerequisites